 Role of Electrolytes

 Electrolytes are another big reason for drinking Gatorade or other sports drinks during a strenuous athletic event or workout, since they are able to regulate where fluids are distributed within your body.
 When you sweat, you lose potassium and sodium, which are both electrolytes.
 Sports drinks such as Gatorade can rehydrate your body quickly and replenish those electrolytes, notes Vanderbilt University.

 Dangers of Sports Drinks

 While sports drinks can be helpful for athletes who need to stay hydrated and energized, you should use caution when giving your children Gatorade or other sports drinks, unless they're participating in strenuous physical activities.
-These drinks contain a lot of sugar, which can cause dental problems and provide excess calories that can cause kids to become overweight or even obese, warns the American Academy of Pediatrics.
+These drinks contain a lot of sugar, which can cause dental problems, provide excess calories and can put kids at risk for obesity, warns the American Academy of Pediatrics.
 So, it's likely OK to give your kids Gatorade while they're taking part in an athletic activity or sporting event, but unnecessary in other situations.